zulip/zulip/README.dev.md

 Now continue with the "All systems" instructions below.

-By Hand (on Fedora 22 - experimental):
+By Hand (on Fedora 22 - experimental)
 -------------------------------------

 These instructions are experimental and may have bugs; patches